 What is OWASP?

-OWASP or Open Web Application Security Project is an online community dedicated to web application security.
-The community works towards finding the most critical web application security flaws.
-The issues reported by OWASP are often easy to find and exploit and hence it is a cause of worry for all businesses.
+Open Web Application Security Project or OWASP is an online community dedicated to web application security.
+The community works towards finding the most critical web application security flaws and the issues reported by this community are often easy to find and exploit and hence it is a cause of worry for all businesses.
 These are specific issues that vulnerability detection services like Appknox use to help pinpoint areas of weakness and stop security issues before they happen.
-OWASP has many different projects under its umbrella, one of which is the OWASP Top 10 Project.
+This community has many different projects under its umbrella, one of which is the 'OWASP Top 10 Project'.

-What is OWASP Top 10
+What is OWASP Top 10?

-The goal of the Top 10 project is to raise awareness about application security by identifying some of the most critical risks facing organizations.
+The goal of the OWASP Top 10 project is to raise awareness about application security by identifying some of the most critical risks facing organizations.
 The Top 10 project is referenced by many standards, books, tools, and organizations, including MITRE, PCI DSS, DISA, FTC, and many more.

-The Top 10 Vulnerabilities
+The Top 10 Vulnerabilities:

 As per the last update, here are the top vulnerabilities as reported by OWASP, arranged in order of severity: